Direct School Admission (DSA) 2020

 Students admitted through DSA exercise must remain in the Engineering and Innovation Club throughout his/her 4–5 years in the school.

 a.
-Short-listed applicants will be notified to attend an interview by Video Conferencing at the student’s Primary School in the month of July/August.
+Short-listed applicants will be notified by their respective Primary School CCA Teachers to attend an interview by Video Conferencing at the student’s Primary School in the month of July/August.

 b.
 Short-listed candidates will be notified by post by 14 September 2020.